bill-auger/av-caster/README.md

 Please report any problems on the [AvCaster Issue Tracker][tracker].

-Feel free join the [gitter chat][gitter] to post any questions or comments or, well ... just chat.
+Feel free join the [Gitter Chat][gitter] to post any questions or comments or, well ... just chat.

 ### Building from Source